nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 We knew that going into this problem, but for more complex problems, we might not have such a clear idea of where the optimum solution lies before we start.

-#### A smarter approach
+### A smarter approach

 In a more realistic example, we might have a complex, multi-dimensional design space with an awkward shape, and we might not have any clear idea of where the best solution lies.
 Perhaps more imporantly, real-world simulation cases can be incredibly complex—requiring vast HPC clusters and sometimes running for days.
-This is the scenario where we would want to start using an optimisation routine to explore the design space for us, because anything even approaching an exhaustive search would be infeasible.
+This is the scenario where we would definitely want to start using an optimisation routine to explore the design space for us, because anything even approaching an exhaustive search would be infeasible.

 To bring this back to our beam example, instead of computing deflection at some quantised version of every possible
 $(b, d)$ pair, we would use an optimisation algorithm to explore the design space for us.
 We would start with an initial